JDongian/neobot/README.md

 Currently the only thing that works is Linux.Freebies.harvest, but it works well and should be cross platform!
 Just run harvest.py, a frontend-ish for DailyFreebies.py.

 I've scrapped any progress in Windows in favor of Linux development.
-Windows word using pywin32 will when I have a few flash games in Linux working.
-I'm too dumb to figure out how to do the relative imports for my Linux.Robots, so this may take a while.
+Windows work using pywin32 will continue when I have a few flash games in Linux working.
+Should be soon.

 Have fun with this!